saizk/scryptool/README.md

 | **get_velocity()** | On-Chain Velocity
 | **get_withdrawal_transactions()** | On-Chain Withdrawal transactions

-## LUNARCRUSH API
+#### 2. LUNARCRUSH API

-### Endpoints
-Here is a short description for the LunarCrush API v2 Endpoints.
+Here is a short description for the LunarCrush API v2 endpoints and their respective methods.
-You can find more details about the request parameters in <https://legacy.lunarcrush.com/developers/docs>
+You can find more details about the request parameters [here](https://legacy.lunarcrush.com/developers/docs)

 | Method         | Description     |
 |--------------|-----------|